The January transfer window is a notoriously difficult juncture for Premier League clubs.

 Coleman took a while to get going at Goodison Park, but once the marauding full-back got up-and-running, he was seldom stopped.
 The Donegal native was named in the 2014 PFA Team of the Year for his performances, and was linked to a variety of top European clubs during this time.

 He's still a mainstay at Goodison Park, with only injuries and age slowing Coleman down.
+Coleman is now 33, and the signing of 20-year-old Rangers right back Nathan Patterson in this transfer window feels like a move from Everton to nail down a long-term replacement.

 Gary Cahill - Bolton Wanderers to Chelsea - £7 million (2012)